 the child welfare system;

-the justice system;

-courts; and
+the justice system, including specialty courts; and

 the school system.

-Interpretation: The organization should coordinate with the justice system to advocate for continuous medication-assisted treatment with buprenorphine for individuals receiving office-based opioid treatment who are incarcerated or on probation or parole.
+Interpretation: The organization should coordinate with the justice system to advocate for continuous medication-assisted treatment with buprenorphine for people receiving office-based opioid treatment who are incarcerated or on probation or parole.
 Interpretation: Implementation of MSHU 10.04 should include collaboration with the referral source when families are referred and mandated to receive services by an agency with statutory responsibility.

+CCBHC Interpretation: CCBHCs must develop formal partnerships with organizations from these systems that operate within their service area.

 MHSU 10.05